 Always carry your Victorian fishing license, FishingMad encourages ‘catch & release’ of all native species to help maintain the water quality within the lake however European Carp must not be returned.

+Images of fish supplied VFA and DEPI.
 All images and videos shown on the Lake Nagambie Fishing Guide are Fishing Mad originals.

 Additions or Corrections for this location